-A natural question is that why we do not work directly for all elements $g\in S^1\backslash A$ in Theorems \ref{i06}, \ref{i08}.
-Note that the equivalent relation defined by (\ref{eq:2.083}) in Definition \ref{defn:2.12} for $\widehat{K}_g^0(Y)$ depends really on $g\in S^1$ even for $g\in S^1\backslash A$.
-Thus we could not even start to define the differential $K$-group $\widehat{K}_{S^1}^0(Y)$, neither do the localization uniformly on $g\in S^1\backslash A$.
-On the other hand, even in the classical situation in Theorem \ref{as01}, we also localize only at each element.
-To get our final result Theorem \ref{i14}, which is certain uniform version of Theorem \ref{i08} on $g\in S^1\backslash A$, we need to use Theorems \ref{local90}, \ref{local96}, i.e., our extension of Goette's result that the equivariant $\eta$-invariant is a meromorphic function on $g\in S^1$ with possible poles on $g\in A$ whose singularity is locally computable on $Y^g$.
+Let us explain why we do not work directly with all elements $g\in S^1\backslash A$ in Theorems \ref{i06} and \ref{i08}.
+Note on one hand that the equivalence relation defining $\widehat{K}_g^0(Y)$ (cf.\ (\ref{eq:2.083}) in Definition \ref{defn:2.12}) really depends on $g\in S^1$ even for $g\in S^1\backslash A$.
+Thus we can neither define the differential $K$-group $\widehat{K}_{S^1}^0(Y)$, nor localize uniformly on $g\in S^1\backslash A$.
+On the other hand, even in the classical situation from Theorem \ref{as01}, we only localize at each element.
+To get Theorem \ref{i14}, a certain uniform version of Theorem \ref{i08} on $g\in S^1\backslash A$, we need to use Theorems \ref{local90} and \ref{local96}, i.e., our extension of Goette's result, which is roughly saying that the equivariant $\eta$-invariant is a meromorphic function in $g\in S^1$ with possible poles in $A$ and whose singularity is locally computable on $Y^g$.

-As the end of the introduction, we like to give a proof of Theorem \ref{i10} and a formal vanishing of \eqref{i22} in a special case.
+We give at the end of the introduction a proof of Theorem \ref{i10} and a formal computation for \eqref{i22} in a special case.